Skip to content

 UPDATED!
 Principles and Practices to Build and Sustain Inclusive Schools Tool

-UPDATED!
-Principles and Practices to Build and Sustain Inclusive Schools Tool At the onset of the IPP Project, there were many inquiries into specifying what was meant when the term “inclusionary practices” was referenced.
+At the onset of the IPP Project, there were many inquiries into specifying what was meant when the term “inclusionary practices” was referenced.
 This document was created in response to define inclusionary practices more clearly.
-In conjunction with our partnership with demonstration sites, this…
+In conjunction with our partnership with demonstration sites, this document is a result of what we have learned, and continue to learn, regarding inclusionary practices to build and sustain inclusive schools, districts and communities.

 Monroe High School Model of Inclusion